nadeemabdulhamid/csc121-fall2023/class05-methods-unions/homework.md

     Remember your first design step is to develop a data representation for these triangles.
 Two obvious representation come to mind: one just uses the three points and the other one uses a representation similar to the one for squares in this section.
 Explore both with examples before you design the rest of the program.
 Use examples to justify your design choice.

 3. (Exercise 12.4) Design an extension for the shapes class hierarchy from the previous task that enables computing the perimeter of a shape.
-Provide a method named `perimeter` that has not parameters, and returns a `double`.
+Provide a method named `perimeter` that has no parameters, and returns a `double`.